 THE POWER OF WOMEN

 A desire to remove barriers for women and girls led to the creation of the Women’s Fund at the Minneapolis Foundation.
-The Fund eventually grew into a separate organization, The Women’s Foundation, which is now the oldest statewide women’s foundation in the nation.
+The fund eventually grew into a separate organization, the Women’s Foundation of Minnesota, now the nation’s oldest statewide foundation focusing on gender justice.

 1985